Skip to content

 This isn't about replacing the lifeguard’s whistle; it's about giving it a high-tech power-up.
 The goal is to deliver the right information to the right person at the right time, turning a potential crisis into a controlled, successful rescue.
 Different systems use a combination of methods to ensure the alert is received and understood, creating a safety net that supports the vigilance of your aquatic staff.
 From loud alarms to discreet vibrations on a wristband, these alerts are the critical link between detection and response.

-Sending Instant Audio and Visual Alarms
+Using Instant Audio and Visual Alarms

 The most direct way to signal an emergency is with an unmistakable alarm.
 When a system like the WAVE GUARDian System identifies a high-risk event, like a swimmer submerged for too long, it triggers immediate audio and visual alerts.
 These aren't subtle notifications; they are designed to cut through the noise and activity of a busy aquatic facility.
 Flashing lights and loud, distinct sounds command the attention of every staff member, pointing them directly to the emergency.
 This instant alert gives lifeguards the critical seconds they need to stop scanning and start responding, moving toward the swimmer in distress before the situation escalates.

-Distributing Alerts Across Multiple Channels
+Sending Alerts Across Multiple Devices

 A single alarm at a central station isn't always enough.
 To ensure a swift response, advanced systems distribute alerts across several channels simultaneously.
 This creates a redundant network so that no notification is missed.
 Alerts can be sent directly to a lifeguard’s wearable device, causing it to vibrate and display the swimmer’s location in the pool.
 They can also appear on handheld devices carried by supervisors or on large LED panels visible across the facility.
 This multi-channel approach means the Lifeguard Alert equipment reaches the closest and most available staff members, ensuring the fastest possible in-water response.

-Integrating with Existing Communication Systems
+Integrating with Your Existing Comms

 The best drowning detection systems don't operate in a bubble.
 They are designed to integrate smoothly with a facility's existing communication and safety protocols.
 An alert from the detection system can be programmed to automatically trigger announcements over a public address (PA) system or send notifications through the staff’s two-way radio network.
 This integration ensures the entire team, from the front desk to the facility manager, is aware of the situation and can execute their emergency action plan in a coordinated way.
 By understanding how it works within your facility's unique setup, the system becomes a seamless part of your overall safety strategy.